 In my previous post, I summarized Brazil’s triumph at this year’s Copa América.
 In this post, I will provide a summary of the rest of the tournament.

 The Copa América was a 26 match tournament, so it’s not too much of an information overload to present match quality metrics for every match.
-Below is a table of metrics that referees nominally have control over, such as time added on for stoppages, mean time between fouls and stoppages, effective match time, disciplinary cards shown, and penalties given.
+Below is a table of metrics that referees have nominal control over, such as time added on for stoppages, mean time between fouls and stoppages, effective match time, disciplinary cards shown, and penalties given.

 Unfortunately, DataFactory’s data feed doesn’t tag the moments when the ball leaves the field of play, so I can only give an estimate of effective playing time.
 The average playing time in this Copa América was 57 minutes 15 seconds, plus or minus about two minutes.
 Both matches with the greatest and least amounts of effective playing time involved Venezuela: their last group stage match against Bolivia (69 minutes 51 seconds) and the quarterfinal against Argentina (48 minutes 9 seconds).
 However, the final between Perú and Brazil features 48 minutes 10 seconds of effective playing time, so it’s possible that this match did in fact have the least amounts of effective time.
 But it’s not clear with this data set.